 Although paralysis changes a person’s life forever, it can still be full and rewarding following a spinal cord injury.
 Legal action to hold a reckless driver or other negligent person or party accountable is the key to achieving justice and helping a paralyzed victim regain peace of mind.

-The proven Los Angeles catastrophic injury lawyers at ACTS Law have seen the devastation paralysis can wreak on a person and their loved ones.
+The proven Los Angeles catastrophic injury lawyers at ACTS LAW have seen the devastation paralysis can wreak on a person and their loved ones.
 That is why we work tirelessly to advocate for victims of all types of motor vehicle accidents.
 From your free initial consultation until your case is settled, and every step in between, we never stop fighting for you.
 Our track record of over $500 million recovered for our clients speaks to our skills and dedication.
 We look forward to sharing our proven approach to personal injury litigation and years of experience resolving tough catastrophic injury cases.
-To schedule a free, confidential consultation, call us today at 833-ACTS-LAW or contact us online.
+To schedule a free, confidential consultation, call us today at 833-228-7529 or contact us online.

 With offices in Los Angeles and San Diego, we proudly serve clients throughout Southern California.